stelcodes/nuzzle/README.md

 :dev-port       ; A port number for the development server to listen on.
 Defaults to 5868.
 ```

-## The Site Config
+## Site Data
-The `site-config` EDN file contains a map defines all the webpages in the website, plus any extra information you may need.
-Each key in the `site-config` map can either be a vector of keywords or a singular keyword.
+The `site-data` EDN file contains a map defines all the webpages in the website, plus any extra information you may need.
+Each key in the `site-data` map can either be a vector of keywords or a singular keyword.

 If the key is a **vector of keywords**, it represents a typical **webpage**.
 The key `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"` and will be rendered to disk as `<target-dir>/blog-posts/using-clojure/index.html`.
 The associated value must be a map.
 We'll refer to these as *webpage maps*.